Distance: 34.5 km – Elevation +340 m -300 m

 I passed what I thought was a man tending a grounded canal boat

-But first impressions can be deceptive- it was in fact a just half a boat – a facade -behind which were recycling bins !
+But first impressions can be deceptive- it was in fact just half a boat – a facade -behind which were recycling bins!

 A dog was barking from the ruined first floor and someone was still living in a tiny section of the property.
 It was all a bit weird and a touch scary – it reminded me of those isolated locations you might come across in an American horror movie.
 It was at this point I realised I was on the wrong road, so I beat a hasty retreat to pick up my way again.

-Much of today’ walking was on metalled roads but they were mostly free of traffic and the countryside was full of colour
+Much of today’s walking was on metalled roads but they were mostly free of traffic and the countryside was full of colour.

 and the off road route too.